AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/closed-user-groups.md

 **Behörighetsutvärdering med CUG-principer**

-Genom att gå från det gamla CUG-stödet till en ytterligare behörighetsmodell ändras det sätt på vilket effektiva läsbehörigheter utvärderas.
+Moving from the old CUG support to an additional authorization model, changes the way effective read permissions are evaluated.
 Som beskrivs i [Jackrabbit-dokumentationen](https://jackrabbit.apache.org/oak/docs/security/authorization/composite.html), beviljas läsåtkomst för ett givet huvudobjekt som tillåts visa `CUGcontent` endast om behörighetsutvärderingen för alla modeller som konfigurerats i Oak-databasen ger läsåtkomst.

-För utvärderingen av de gällande behörigheterna beaktas alltså både `CUGPolicy`- och standardåtkomstkontrollposterna och läsåtkomst för CUG-innehållet beviljas endast om den beviljas av båda typerna av profiler.
+In other words, for the evaluation of the effective permissions, both the `CUGPolicy` and the default access control entries will be taken into account and read access on the CUG content will only be granted if it is granted by both types of policies.
 I en AEM publiceringsinstallation där läsåtkomst till det fullständiga `/content`-trädet beviljas för alla, blir effekten av CUG-principerna densamma som för den gamla implementeringen.

 **On Demand-utvärdering**